-Read on for more information about Ubrelvy and its use in treating migraine.
+Read on for more information about Ubrelvy.
 You can also refer to this article for a comprehensive look at Ubrelvy.

 Ubrelvy is approved for the immediate treatment of migraine in adults.
 The drug isn’t approved to prevent migraine episodes from happening.